sensokame/sensokame-obsidian-knowledge/knowledge_base/Technologies/Version Control/Git/Git.md

 # Git
 Git is a powerful open source version control tool, arguably the most famous and most used one
 > **NOTE:** [GitHub Page](https://github.com/git/git) (Note that the Github is a publish only repo, contributions can be done elsewhere)
+>**NOTE:** git has a collection of  commands, each with its own parameters and arguments, a normal git command execution is as follows `git subcommand args` a more comprehensive list of commands can be found in the [git page](https://git-scm.com/docs/git)

 ## Getting started with git
 Usually the starting point with git is to clone or create a new git repository.